 If you don’t agree with the automatic correction or want to change the white balance for a creative reason, you can’t do that in the iPhone Camera app.
 In other camera apps such as Lightroom CC Mobile and CameraPixels you can set the white balance.

-White balance and Lightroom CC Mobile
+iPhone camera white balance and Lightroom CC Mobile

 Lightroom CC Mobile (Free) is my favorite camera app and offers the possibility to set the white balance during shooting and afterwards.